Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4890 2GB, in theory, should be a small bit faster than the GeForce 8800 Ultra in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4890 2GB should in theory be a little bit better than the GeForce 8800 Ultra in general. (explain)

-Texel RateThe Radeon HD 4890 2GB is just a bit (approximately 2%) faster with regards to AF than the GeForce 8800 Ultra. (explain)
+Texel RateThe Radeon HD 4890 2GB should be a little bit (about 2%) faster with regards to texture filtering than the GeForce 8800 Ultra. (explain)

-Pixel RateThe Radeon HD 4890 2GB will be a small bit (more or less 9%) better at FSAA than the GeForce 8800 Ultra, and also will be capable of handling higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 4890 2GB is just a bit (more or less 9%) more effective at full screen anti-aliasing than the GeForce 8800 Ultra, and will be capable of handling higher screen resolutions more effectively. (explain)

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transferred across the external memory interface in a second.
-The number is calculated by multiplying the card's bus width by the speed of its memory.
-If the card has DDR type memory, it must be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This figure is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly write to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of ROPs by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on many other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Memory Bandwidth: Memory bandwidth is the max amount of information (measured in MB per second) that can be transported over the external memory interface within a second.
+It is calculated by multiplying the card's interface width by its memory clock speed.
+If it uses DDR memory, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly write to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Render Output Units by the the core clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 |